amida-tech/blue-button-gen-fhir/README.md

 console.log(bundle);
 ```

-You can also pass a Patient resource to contain patient references
+You can also pass a Patient resource to contain patient references.
+In this case demographics section is ignored
 ``` javascript
 var patientEntry = {
     id: 'Patient/123456789'